liyu4/learn-algorithm-365/README.md

 9. The double list has been come true. date: 2016-12-12 in shanghai
 10. The binary search tree has been come true. date 2016-12-15 in shanghai. today is so cold!
 11. The Red-Black search tree has been come true. date 2017-01-04 in shanghai.
 12. The series of algorithm suspend.
-Start time again may be in spring. data 2017-01-04 in shanghai
+Start time again may be in spring. date 2017-01-04 in shanghai
 13. go on
+14. Support dijkstra   date 2017-03-01 in shanghai

 ### how to test?